lovelumia/matlab-simulation/README.md

 # matlab-simulation
-a vsb modulation based on matlab
+A vsb modulation based on matlab.